-Back in my ancient college days I had a nice lofted bed in my dorm room.
-Here free-standing was the rule as any type of “attachments” to the walls or ceiling was strictly forbidden.
-In those days there were some good designs as well as some pretty scary ones.
-Having a safely built and sturdy unit requires some common sense as well as some structural necessities.
-Common in the poorly built designs of that time were simple “long legged” bed frames.
-These were often made from basic 2 x 4 lumber and lacked the needed diagonal or cross bracing needed to prevent “racking”.
-I knew some that were braced by wedges or large shims installed between the “lofted bed” and the cinderblocks of the walls.
+Back in my long-ago college days, I had a nice lofted bed in my dorm room.
+Here freestanding was the rule, as any “attachments” to the walls or ceiling were strictly forbidden.
+In those days, there were some good designs, as well as a few pretty scary ones.
+A safely built, sturdy unit requires common sense in addition to certain structural necessities.
+Common in the quick and cheap poorly built designs of that time were simple long-legged bed frames, often made from basic 2 x 4 lumber without the needed diagonal or cross bracing needed to prevent “racking.”
+Some were braced by wedges or large shims installed between the lofted bed and the cinder blocks of the walls.

 Modern Versions of Bed Lofts

-Today it is pretty easy to find plans online, kits and even completed outfits.
-Their quality usually correllates to their price.
-Simple steel units of imported origins occupy the lower end of the market, while solid hardwood and more complex designs fill the upper tiers.
-Units that include integrated desks are still my favorite as they provide two functions…the desk…but they also provide lower support and added structural elements.
+Today it is pretty easy to find plans, kits and even completed outfits online.
+Their quality usually correlates to their price.
+Simple steel imported units occupy the lower end of the market, while solid hardwood and more complex designs fill the upper tiers.
+Units that include integrated desks are still my favorite as they provide two functions, in addition to lower support and added structural elements.

-As an older adult I can still climb the ladder to use the loft at our cabin, but most of the time it is reserved for my teen and pre teen daughters.
+As an older adult, I can still climb the ladder to use the loft at our cabin, but most of the time it is reserved for my teen and preteen daughters.
 The dining space below converts to a full sized bed as well … and from there it is much easier to stoke the wood stove in the middle of the night.

 Kevin Stevens writes for Networx.com.